 3. Development of new models – founded on the customers’ product development where MIPS provides customer support regarding design and technology for new models.

-MIPS has been granted more than 200 patents in over 40 patent families with a focus on MIPS’ primary market.
+Mips has been granted almost 300 patents in over 40 patent families with a focus on Mips’ primary market.